Azure/azure-sdk/_posts/2020-04-21-js-cancellation.md

 ---
-title: How to cancel operations in the Azure SDK for JavaScript
+title: How to use abort signals to cancel operations in the Azure SDK for JavaScript/TypeScript
 layout: post
 date: 21 apr 2020
 sidebar: releases_sidebar